nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 1. Adding a dog

     1. Prerequisites: Pawbook is launched and running.
+Ensure that an owner with ID 1 is present.

     1. Test case: `add dog n/Bruce b/Chihuahua d/12-02-2019 s/Male o/1 t/playful t/active` <br>
        Expected: If database does not already contain a Bruce, a successful command result should show.